Matts-vdp/pixel-logic/README.md

 - **.cpl**: Runs every time a input changes.
 - **.ppl**: Runs every time the clock input changes from false to true.

-Your script has acces to a *List\<bool>* object containing the state of the inputs in variable i.
-You can set the ouputs by returning a *List\<bool>* object.
-There are some helper functions and extra variables you have acces to.
+Your script has access to a *List\<bool>* object containing the state of the inputs in variable i.
+You can set the outputs by returning a *List\<bool>* object.
+There are some helper functions and extra variables you have access to.
 For more information please look at the **Input** class in *CodeCompilation.cs*.

 ## Example